Upcoming Green ICT conferences and workshops around the world. We just added an event in Geneva.

 Akamai's May 2016 announcement: "Today we are committing, by 2020, to reduce our absolute greenhouse gas emissions below 2015 levels by sourcing renewable energy for 50 percent of our network operations."

 Most ICT gear - core facilities, communications infrastructures, and edge devices - runs on DC power.
-Converting AC to DC within a building is inefficient, on-site renewable power generation is usually DC to begin with, and super-efficient LED lighting is also DC.
-So DC power distribution has been a attractive option, but there have been vigorous arguments for and against.
-Recent events suggest the tide is turning in favor of DC distribution, although skeptics continue to press their case.
-The growing use of solar-generated electricity might be providing the latest boost DC.
+Converting AC to DC within a building is inefficient, on-site renewable power generation is often DC to begin with, and super-efficient LED lighting is also DC.
+All this seems to make DC power distribution an attractive option for ICT facilities, but there have been vigorous arguments for and against.
+Recent events, beginning a 380-V DC standard for ICT power distribution in 2011, suggest the tide is turning in favor of DC distribution.

 Image courtesy IEEE Spectrum